peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 SLEEPTIME=$(awk 'BEGIN{srand(); print int(rand()*(3600+1))}'); echo "0 0,12 * * * root sleep $SLEEPTIME && certbot renew -q" >> /etc/crontab
 ```

-This command will pick the subdomains from the nginx config, and update it to include the HTTPS-related details.
+This command picks the subdomains from the nginx config, and updates it to include the HTTPS-related details.

 ## Ejabberd